·

 Vegan Eggs Benedict

+Eggs Benedict was one of my favorite breakfasts of all time.
+In fact, it was my go-to order anytime I went out for brunch or breakfast on the weekends.
 I like this vegan eggs benedict just as much as the ones I used to eat.
 If only for the fact that when I’m done eating it, I don’t feel like I just shoveled a bunch of bricks into my stomach.
 As delicious as those bennys were, they were a gut punch.

-This vegan version is A LOT easier to make than a traditional one.
+And the other good news is this vegan version is A LOT easier to make than a traditional one.
 We don’t need to worry about poaching eggs, or making the very delicate hollandaise sauce either!

 And for me, the best part of this Vegan Eggs Benedict is the runny YOLK SAUCE!
 Something that’s usually missing in these recipes.